 - Will students become too dependent on computers?
 Will students never use a book?

 No, technology will not supplant a well-rounded education.
-Importantly the humble pencil is still part of the modern academic entry processes, and the College will ensure that students are well prepared for externally run exams like HCS and NAPLAN.
+Importantly the humble pencil is still part of the modern academic entry processes, and the College will ensure that students are well prepared for externally run exams like HSC and NAPLAN.
 Electronic devices are just another tool in the wide spectrum of tools used in classrooms.

 - What about handwriting?

 Handwriting will have a place in the classroom, and remains important in the curriculum.
 It however will not be the sole way students can create content in a standard classroom.

 - Administrator rights

 Students need full administrative access to the device so that they can install programs and change settings

 - Internet Browser

 Devices must have the Chrome web-browser so that students can access the internet.